mniroy/ESPHome_Waterflow/README.md

 # ESPHome Water Flow Monitoring

 This project uses ESPHome to monitor water flow from two sources: a ground well and PDAM.
-The configuration is designed for an ESP8266-based board (esp01_1m) with two pulse counter sensors.
+The configuration is designed for an ESP8266-based board (esp01_1m) with two pulse meter sensors.

 ## Configuration